rage/java-programming/data/part-9/3-object-polymorphism.md

 What is this all about?

 In addition to each variable's original type, each variable can also be represented by the types of interfaces it implements and classes that it inherits.
 The String class inherits the Object class and, as such, String objects are always of type Object.
 The Object class does not inherit a String class, so Object-type variables are not automatically of type String.
-Take a closer look at the <a href="https://docs.oracle.com/javase/8/docs/api/java/lang/String.html"> String </a> API documentation, the top of the HTML page in particular.
+Take a closer look at the <a href="https://docs.oracle.com/javase/8/docs/api/java/lang/String.html"> String </a> API documentation, in particular at the top of the HTML page.

 <!-- <img src="../img/material/string-api-perinta.png" alt="Kuvakaappaus String-luokan API-dokumentaatiosta.
 Kuvakaappauksessa näkyy, että String-luokka perii luokan Object."/> -->
 <img src="../img/material/string-api-perinta.png" alt="A screenshot of the String Class API documentation.
 The screenshot shows that the String class inherits the class Object."/>